junukwon7/junukwon7-readme-old/README.md

 Might be working on online judge systems.

-Gyeonggi Science High School student.
+Currently in Gyeonggi Science High School student.

-junukwon7@gmail.com
+contact me at: junukwon7@gmail.com